 Taking full advantage of devices currently available, videoconferencing interfaces could be designed to reduce reliance on buttons, opting for more direct ways of interacting.
-For example, a touch screen could also serve as a way to create a pointer, transmitted to the remote user to create gestures, simple sketches or directions (Figure 8).
+For example, a touch screen could also serve as a way to create a pointer, transmitted to the remote user to create gestures, simple sketches or directions (Figure 12).
 This would support behaviours observed when exploring or navigating spaces.
+Gesture controls could help provide more spontaneous controls, as long as care is provided to avoid gestures that could make the device harder to hold.
+For example, holding a finger on screen could freeze the image, letting users explore what is being shown.

-Figure 8.
+Figure 12.
 A possible pointer system, used by moving a finger in the screen

 The same goes for the accelerometer usually found in mobile platforms.
 For most of our tests, participants would hold the device vertically to talk to the distant research assistant, but put it sideways once they wanted to show something.
-This could be a very simple way to trigger the switch from the front to the back camera as well as showing the image that is most adapted to the screen orientation (Figure 9).
+This could be a very simple way to trigger the switch from the front to the back camera as well as showing the image that is most adapted to the screen orientation (Figure 13).

-Figure 9.
+Figure 13.
 Switching cameras on orientation change

 Stopping a conversation with the use of a simple button puts users in a position to inadvertently turn off the communication, as witnessed during one test.
-Designers should take this in account as some patterns already in use, such as swiping a button to confirm, would render the choice to end a conversation a conscious move and make sure the method to disconnect cannot be triggered by mistake.
+Designers should take this into account as some patterns already in use, such as swiping a button to confirm, would render the choice to end a conversation a conscious move and make sure the method to disconnect cannot be triggered by mistake.